officialparishjain/CoffeeMachineSimulator/README.md

 5. **Coffee Sales Analytics**: Shows the statistics of coffee sales, including the number of each type of coffee sold and the total earnings.
 6. **Exit**: Exits the coffee machine simulator.

 ## Classes

+The Coffee Machine Simulator consists of two main classes:

+### 1. `Main`

-- `Main`: The Main class is the entry point of the program.
+The `Main` class serves as the entry point of the program.
 It provides the main menu and handles user input.
-It interacts with the `CoffeeMachineSimulator` class to perform the coffee machine actions.
+This class interacts with the `CoffeeMachineSimulator` class to perform various coffee machine actions.

+#### Main Class Methods

+- The main method that initializes the coffee machine simulator and displays the main menu.
+It continuously prompts the user for an action choice and invokes the corresponding method in the `CoffeeMachineSimulator` class.

+### 2. `CoffeeMachineSimulator`

-- `CoffeeMachineSimulator`: The `CoffeeMachineSimulator` class implements the coffee machine logic.
-It manages the ingredients (water, milk, and beans), performs the actions (buying coffee, filling ingredients, cleaning the machine), and keeps track of coffee sales analytics.
+The `CoffeeMachineSimulator` class implements the coffee machine logic.
+It manages the ingredients, performs the coffee machine actions, and keeps track of coffee sales analytics.

+#### CoffeeMachineSimulator Class Properties

+- `water`: The amount of water in milliliters.
+- `beans`: The amount of coffee beans in grams.
+- `milk`: The amount of milk in milliliters.
+- `espressoCount`: The number of espresso coffees sold.
+- `latteCount`: The number of latte coffees sold.
+- `cappuccinoCount`: The number of cappuccino coffees sold.
+- `totalEarned`: The total earnings in dollars.

+#### CoffeeMachineSimulator Class Methods

+- `fillIngredients(Scanner sc)`: Prompts the user to enter the quantity of water, milk, and beans to add to the coffee machine.
+Updates the ingredient inventory accordingly.
+- `showIngredients()`: Displays the current status of the ingredients (water, milk, and beans).
+- `showAnalytics()`: Shows the coffee sales analytics, including the number of each coffee type sold and the total earnings.
+- `buyCoffee(Scanner sc)`: Allows the user to buy coffee by selecting a coffee type (Espresso, Cappuccino, or Latte).
+Checks the availability of ingredients and deducts the required amounts from the inventory.
+Updates the coffee sales and total earnings accordingly.
+- `checkIngredients(int waterNeeded, int milkNeeded, int beansNeeded)`: Checks if there are enough ingredients available to make a particular type of coffee.

+#### CoffeeMachineSimulator Class Constants

+- `espressoPrice`: The price of an Espresso coffee in dollars.
+- `lattePrice`: The price of a Latte coffee in dollars.
+- `cappuccinoPrice`: The price of a Cappuccino coffee in dollars.
+- `espressoWater`: The amount of water required to make an Espresso coffee in milliliters.
+- `latteWater`: The amount of water required to make a Latte coffee in milliliters.
+- `cappuccinoWater`: The amount of water required to make a Cappuccino coffee in milliliters.
+- `espressoMilk`: The amount of milk required to make an Espresso coffee in milliliters.
+- `latteMilk`: The amount of milk required to make a Latte coffee in milliliters.
+- `cappuccinoMilk`: The amount of milk required to make a Cappuccino coffee in milliliters.
+- `espressoBeans`: The amount of coffee beans required to make an Espresso coffee in grams.
+- `latteBeans`: The amount of coffee beans required to make a Latte coffee in grams.
+- `cappuccinoBeans`: The amount of coffee beans required to make a Cappuccino coffee in grams.

 ## Steps wise Step Explanation